greatscottgadgets/hackrf/docs/source/synchronization_checklist.rst

     .. note:: There is currently no support for hardware triggering via the Osmocom or Soapy blocks in GNU Radio.
 The Osmocom block may look like it supports this but the options have no effect.

+    For programmatic control from Python or C, consider using the ``hackrf_sync_start()`` API instead of the ``-H`` flag.
+It provides the same sub-sample alignment but can be issued to multiple devices from a single script.
+See :ref:`hardware triggering <hardware_triggering>` for details.

 * **Are any samples being lost due to USB throughput problems?**